pequet/core-privatize-folders/README.md

 *   `-s, --source <path>`: **(Required)** The path to the public repository where the folders currently reside.
 *   `-p, --private <path>`: **(Required)** The path to the adjacent directory where folders should be moved.
-*   `-c, --config <name>`: **(Optional)** The name of a specific configuration file to use (e.g., `project-template.config`).
-If omitted, it defaults to `privatize.config`.
+*   `-c, --config <name>`: **(Optional)** The name of a specific configuration to use (e.g., `cursor_project`).
+If this flag is used, the script will look for `<name>.config` and will exit with an error if it is not found.
+If omitted, it defaults to `default.config`.

 ## Advanced Usage: Private Context

 This script is the implementation of the "Private Context" concept.
 By moving context-heavy directories like `.cursor` and `memory-bank` to a private location and replacing them with symlinks, you can maintain a clean separation between your public, shareable code and your private, session-specific development environment.

 This allows you to safely manage public-facing boilerplates or open-source projects without exposing your development history, AI conversations, or other sensitive information.
+Furthermore, it solves a key version control problem: if these folders were simply added to `.gitignore` in the public repository, their contents would not be tracked by Git at all.
+By moving them to an adjacent private repository, this script enables that private repository to track their contents, preserving their history while keeping them out of the public submodule.

 ## License